 I almost feel a little bad for people trying to get into the online business world today.
 By now the Internet has been around long enough to where we’ve heard loads of “experts” say they have the “cure” to whatever your problem is.
-You’ve got one SEO guy screaming in your ear that they KEY to ranking well in Google is, “Keywords!”
+You’ve got one SEO guy screaming in your ear that the #1 KEY to ranking well in Google is “Keywords!”
 Then you have another SEO guy saying “It’s not keywords!
 It’s about publishing content frequently!”
-Then you’ve got one Social Media guy saying the KEY is, “YouTube!”
-Then another guy says, “Make a Facebook page!”
+Then you’ve got one Social Media guy saying the KEY is “YouTube!”
+Then another guy says “No, make a Facebook page!”

 I’ll have a list of tips and ideas for how to sell a product.
 I keep a record of those ideas, make a product, then test the ideas.
 From there, I look at what worked and what didn’t work, then apply those insights to the next launch.
 I never expected my first product to be a huge success, but I had to just suck it up and launch it anyway to see what happened.
 Turns out it was a small success and it was a great feeling.

 I thought today I’d share with you some of my philosophies of Internet marketing and how to carry on a successful online business based on what I’ve learned.
 I’d never tell you I have all the answers, but by seeing why I do things, figure out from there if it makes enough sense to apply it to your business or not.
 Each nugget you take away from others, the more you’ll thrive.

 - I know I must always keep a finger on the pulse of the Internet if I want to succeed.
 Subscribe to top blogs, ask others what they are doing, follow trends, and keep an eye out for new product launches.